Pointing Dog Training and Mentoring

 Your dog will stop and stand automatically on bird scent and sight without moving until released.

-Setting boundaries on your bird dog when hunting.
+Setting boundaries (when needed) on your bird dog when hunting.

 Honoring and Backing.

-Training pointing dogs’ side by side with the dog & handler is exciting and educational.
-We share valuable training information and real-life hunting experiences that will expand your handling capabilities.
-Training together with your pointing dog will help build trust and confidence that’s needed when hunting upland birds.
+Training Pointers side-by-side is rewarding and educational.
+We share valuable training information and hunting experiences that will improve & expand your handling capabilities.

-Controlling a bird dog takes work and we are here to help from the beginning.
+Controlling a Pointer takes work and we are here to help.

-What does it take to train a pointing dog and what goals and timelines are achievable.
-What’s the success zone during training and how to increase this zone.
+What does it take to train a Pointing Dog and what goals and timelines are achievable.
+What are success zones during training and how to increase this zone with proper praise.

 Tips: